KattojuRavi/starter-hugo-academic/content/home/experience.md

     Responsibilities include:

         * Hardware design, prototyping, testing and evaluation of ultrasound probes.
-        * New product design modeling, conducting comparative performance analysis with existing systems.
+        * New product design modeling, conducting comparative performance analysis with exoisting systems.
-        * Developed and implemented RFID technology for uniquely identifying different varieties of probes and their compatibility with different ultrasound systems.
+        * Developed and implemented RFID technology for uniquely identifying different varieties of probes and their comptibilities with different ultrasound systems.
 design:
   columns: '4'
 ---